ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 The TNF enumeration algorithm is located in `BB5_TNF_Enumeration.v`.

+**Technicalities:** the implemented TNF enumeration safely ignores machines whose first head move direction is `Left` since they can be symmetrised to use `Right` instead.
+However, contrarily to other implementations (such as [bbchallenge's](https://bbchallenge.org/method) which implements [TNF-1RB](https://wiki.bbchallenge.org/wiki/Tree_Normal_Form#TNF-1RB)), this enumeration contains both machines that start by writing a `0` and those that start by writing a `1`.

 #### Parallel compilation

 In order to reach acceptable compile time, efforts were put into parellelising the compilation of the proof.
 Conveniently the *Tree* Normal Form enumeration builds a *tree* of Turing machines, hence parallel compilation was achieved by delegating subtrees to individual independent files which are located in `BB5_TNF_Enumeration_Roots`, see `BB5_TNF_Enumeration_Roots/README.md` for more details.